sagemath/trac_to_gh/Issue 8534.md

 # Issue 8534: Optional packages that fail to install on Solaris 10 (SPARC) on sage-4.3.4.alpha1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8534

 Original creator: drkirkby